-To grow, repair and reproduce, cells undergo one of two cell division processes: mitosis or meiosis.
+To grow, repair, and reproduce, cells undergo one of two cell division processes: mitosis or meiosis.
 Mitosis produces two daughter cells that have the same number of chromosomes as the mother cell.
-With meiosis, four daughter cells with half the number of chromosomes as the mother cells are produced.
+With meiosis, four daughter cells with half the number of chromosomes as the mother cell are produced.
 Although the process of mitosis and meiosis differs, what occurs during the interphase stage of meiosis is the same as that of mitosis.

 Sciencing Video Vault

-Preparing for Action
+G2 Phase: Preparing for Action

 Most of the final phase of meiotic interphase is much like the G1 phase and is known simply as the G2 phase.
 The cell continues to grow and perform its cellular duties with the double chromosomes tucked inside a nuclear membrane.
 At the final moments of the G2 phase in animal cells, bundles of microtubules called centriole pairs duplicate within the centrosome and become well-defined.

-Completing the Division
+Completing the First and Second Division

-Because there is no interphase between the two divisions, the chromosomes within the two daughter cells do not have time to double again before this second split.
+Because there is no second interphase between the two divisions of meiosis, the chromosomes within the two daughter cells do not have time to double again before this second split.
 The second division halves the chromosome number in the two daughter cells, producing four cells with only half the number of chromosomes as the original mother cell.

 Thus, when two gametes join together, they form a fertilized zygote that has a diploid number of chromosomes and begins developing into a new organism.